0xMerakiSec/0xMerakiSec/README.md

 I'm a passionate web application developer.
 I love diving into new technologies, contributing  and continuous learning.
 I have background in Penetration testing (Network services, web applications, Active Directory network), Cloud Engineering, Comptia A+, Website Trouble shooting, Application development, MERN stack and with SDK's and much more.

-### 🔭 Currently working on
-- Building web applications
-- Enhancing my skills in DevOps and Cloud infrastructure
-- Learning about SDK's and more production grade application development structures.

 ### 🌱 I’m currently learning
 - Advanced algorithms & data structures in JavaScript
-- [MonogDB CI/CD]
-- Enhancing my knowledge in [Cloud/AWS, Docker, etc.]

-### 👯 I’m looking to collaborate on
-- Open-source projects that make an impact
-- Interesting web app ideas

-### 💬 Ask me about
-- Full-stack web development
-- Penetration testing in Network, web application and active directory network.
+- Learning about SDK's and more production grade application development.
+- working on personal project to contribute

 ---